WnP/go-sfmt/README.md

 ### Camelcased

-`CamelCased` return a string where the first character is lower cased, you could easely convert the first letter to upper case using `strings.Title`.
+`CamelCased` return a string where the first character is lower cased, you could easily convert the first letter to upper case using `strings.Title`.

 ```go
 res := smft.CamelCased("The_quick_brown_fox_jumps_over_the_lazy_dog")